 Make sure to take space and time for yourself, whether it’s bundling up for a walk outside or locking the bathroom door for a bath.
 Setting boundaries with family about what you will or won’t do — or talk about — may help reduce conflict.
 And if you need something, whether it’s professional help or the company of a friend, ask for it.

 If you have an emergency during the holiday season — or any time —seek care right away.
 Call 911 or visit your closest emergency department.
-Care options, depending on the severity of your condition, include urgent or express care.
+There are several options, depending on the severity of your condition, including Virtual Care or Urgent Care.